andrzejlisek/LivePic/Readme.md

 On the both computer set the address in the **Address** field to **0\.0\.0\.0** and set port number in the **Port** field to any number, but port number on both computers must be different\.
 Instead of **0\.0\.0\.0** you can set the real computer IP address\.
 Then, click the **Bind UDP** on both computers\.

-After binding with address and port on both computers, futher proceeding depends on your networ configuration, especially relation between computers\.
+After binding with address and port on both computers, futher proceeding depends on your network configuration, especially relation between computers\.

 * Both computers are directly accessible from each other \(scenario 1\):
   1. On the transmitting computer input the IP address of the receiving computer into **Address** field\.
   2. On the transmitting computer input the same port number into **Port** field, which was choosen on the receiving computer\.
   3. On the receiving computer input the IP address of the transmitting computer into **Address** field\.
   4. On the receiving computer input the same port number into **Port** field, which was choosen on the transmitting computer\.
   5. Perform the two\-way communication test by clicking the **Two\-way test** button on one of the computers\.
 * One computer is directly inaccesible brom the other computer \(scenario 2 or scenario 3\):
   1. On the inaccessible computer input the IP address of the accessible computer into **Address** field\.
   2. On the inaccessible computer input the same port number into **Port** field, which was choosen on the accessible computer\.
   3. Perform the one\-way communication test by clicking the **One\-way test** button on the inaccessible computer\.
 During the test, the router, which hides the inaccessible computer from the accessible computer will allow to sending the messages in opposite direction\.
   4. On the accessible computer input the IP address displayed in the received message into **Address** field \(there will be probably the address of router\)\.
   5. On the accessible computer input the port number displayed in the received message into **Port** field \(there will be probably the same port number, which was choosen on the inaccessible computer\)\.
   6. Perform the two\-way communication test by clicking the **Two\-way test** button on one of the computers\.
 * If your configuration meets the scenario 3, there is not necessary to get two\-way communication working\.
 You can treat the UDP connection as established directly after successfully performed one\-way communication test \(the step 3\)\.
 In this case, the **Refresh** button on the receiving computer will not work\.

 The **Disconnect** button unbounds address and port\.
 You have to do it on both computers\.